aktnk/onvif-web-viewer/README.md

 ## Features

+*   **Camera Discovery**: Automatically discover ONVIF cameras on your local network using subnet scanning with unicast WS-Discovery probes.
 *   **Camera Management**: Register, update, and list ONVIF cameras.
 *   **Live Video Streaming**: View a live HLS stream from any registered camera directly in the web browser.
 *   **Video Recording & Playback**: Record live video streams as MP4 files on the server and play them back from a list within the application.